SenseNet/sncom-resources/_docs/content-repository.md

 ### Content Repository and the type system

 The sensenet Content Repository is built upon a metadata system with pre-defined base types and type inheritance support.
-Content stored in SNCR can have different types, but content can be one type at any one time.
+Content stored in SNCR can have different types, but content can be of one type only at any one time.
 A content type defines the properties (fields) and behavior of content.
 [Content type definitions](/docs/ctd) are also stored as content in the repository.
 They are located in the _/Root/System/Schema/ContentTypes_ folder.
 To sum it up, the SNCR relies on the type system that - from the storage perspective - defines the reusable set of fields for each content type.
 You can also add extra fields to a certain content (apart from the fields in its type) through [aspects](/docs/aspect).

 ### Metadata indexing for fast search and filtering